 Our Verdict · Travel Insurance

-Our opinion on BMO CashBack World Elite Mastercard Travel Insurance
+Our take on travel insurance for the BMO CashBack World Elite Mastercard

 Thin travel cover with one real strength.
 The BMO CashBack World Elite Mastercard travel insurance leans on a $5,000,000 emergency medical limit, but that number only holds for the first 8 days of a trip and only if you are 64 or younger.
 Turn 65 and the medical benefit disappears entirely, not just shrinks.
 There is no trip cancellation and no trip interruption here, so a cancelled flight or a trip you cut short comes out of your own pocket.
 What you do get is useful around the edges: $500 for a flight delayed past 4 hours, baggage cover, hotel burglary, and a $500,000 common carrier accident benefit.
 Treat this as a top-up for short hops, not as your main travel policy.
 If your trip runs past a week or you are over 64, buy a standalone medical plan before you go.